 Centenary of Women’s Legal Status Act of 1918

-2018 marked the centenary of the landmark Women’s Legal Status Act on 1918 which gave women the right to practise as lawyers in New South Wales.
+2018 marked the centenary of the landmark Women’s Legal Status Act 1918 which gave women the right to practise as lawyers in New South Wales.

-Anyone interested in the background to the passage of the Act can find further details in the following article on the topic published in Bar News Summer, 2010 – 2011.
-Background to the Women’s Legal Status Act 1918,
+Anyone interested in the background to the passage of the Act can find further details in the following article on the topic published in Bar News Summer, 2010 – 2011: Background to the Women’s Legal Status Act 1918.

 The speech is available at: